mnbuhl/HttpMessenger/README.md

-# HttpService
+# HttpMessenger

-HttpService is a service that provides a simple generic wrapper around the HttpClient and makes it easier to make requests to an API.
+HttpMessenger is a service that provides a simple generic wrapper around the HttpClient and makes it easier to make requests to an API.

 ## Usage guide
 ### Install the package